[Learn Korean E36] “-(으)ㄴ”, “-(으)ㄴ 적이 있다/없다”, “-(으)ㄴ 후에/다음에”

 Conversation Practice

 This is practice time!
-I will play the conversation one sentence at a time, so please try it along with me.
+I will play the conversation one sentence at a time, so please try it with me.

 그럼 큰소리로 읽어 보세요!